whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/astronomy-terms.md

 A lens that’s placed into the focusing tube to effectively double or triple a telescope’s focal length and, in turn, the magnification of any eyepiece used with it.

 **Black Hole**
-A concentration of mass so dense that nothing — not even light — can escape its gravitational pull once swallowed up.
+A concentration of mass so dense that nothing—not even light—can escape its gravitational pull once swallowed up.
 Many galaxies (including ours) have supermassive black holes at their centers.
 Want to know more?
 [Check out our FREE ebook on black holes](http://skyandtelescope.org/black-holes-free-ebook/).

 **Blue Moon**
 Traditionally, something that happens rarely or never.
 More recently, this has come to mean the second full Moon in a single calendar month.